lobaro/restic-backup-docker/README.md

 Now you can use restic [as documented](https://restic.readthedocs.io/en/stable/Manual/), e.g. try to run `restic snapshots` to list all your snapshots.

 ## Logfiles
-Logfiles inside the container:
+Logfiles are inside the container.
+If needed you can create volumes for them.

 ```
 docker logs
 ```
 Shows `/var/log/cron.log`

-Additionally you can see the the full log of the last `backup` and `forget` command in `/var/log/backup-last.log` inside the container.
+Additionally you can see the the full log, including restic output, of the last execution in `/var/log/backup-last.log`.
+When the backup fails the log is copied to `/var/log/restic-error-last.log`.

 # Customize the Container